 - Grey Box Testing is combining black box and white box testing methods.

-At this moment, application security is not complete.
+At this moment, web and mobile app data security is not complete.
 Additionally, it entails a variety of post-release tasks that experts should handle for the duration of an application's existence.
 The needs and procedures for security also evolve with the times.